cybearl/cypack/README.md

 Main utilities
 --------------
 #### Checks utilities
+- `arrayEqual`: Compares two arrays for equality.
+- `isClient`: Check if the code is running on the client.
 - `isServer`: Check if the code is running on the server.
-- `isClient`: Check if the code is running on the client.

 #### Configuration utilities
 - `CyCONSTANTS`: Multiple constants used throughout the application (user password length, etc.).